 - 1 tbsp. pickled ginger

 - Preheat your wok or pan on medium heat.

 - Add the sesame oil.

-- Add in the chopped white onions, garlic and ginger then cook for around 3 minutes until the onions become tender and start to caramelize.
+- Add in the chopped white onions and garlic then cook for around 3 minutes until the onions become tender and start to caramelize.

 - Add the chicken meat and stir from time to time until the meat is almost cooked (3 to 4 mins).